TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: Evaluating Visual Temporal Reasoning in Advanced MFMs

 \paragraph{Models are highly susceptible to noisy information in the input.} As demonstrated in error case \S \ref{app:blue_text_box}, where a block moves downwards, models are especially vulnerable to noisy information, such as misleading text on the block.
 In particular, while GPT-4o correctly describes the block's downward motion based on its relative position to the screen, it incorrectly concludes that the block is moving upward, likely influenced by the false information presented in the text written on the block.
 Similarly, in error case \S \ref{app:laser_butterfly}, a butterfly-shaped laser spot is moving in a triangle shape.
 However, the unique butterfly shape likely causes the models to lose focus on the trajectory of the laser spot, and resort to random guessing in their conclusions.

-\paragraph{Explicitly incorporating time-aware positional encoding can likely enhance visual temporal reasoning.} While open-source MFMs generally underperform proprietary models on \ours, a closer examination of the leading models' architectures and training strategies reveals promising avenues for improvement.
-The Qwen2-VL family \citep{qwenvl2}, which consistently achieves the highest scores across multiple categories, leverages Multimodal Rotary Positional Encoding (M-RoPE) within its visual encoders.
+\paragraph{Explicitly incorporating time-aware positional encoding can likely enhance visual temporal reasoning.} The Qwen2-VL family \citep{qwenvl2}, which consistently achieves the highest scores across multiple categories, leverages Multimodal Rotary Positional Encoding (M-RoPE) within its visual encoders.
 M-RoPE explicitly encodes temporal information into visual tokens, allowing models to retain critical temporal context throughout the entire pipeline.
 In contrast, models without such temporal-aware positional encoding scheme appear to lose critical time-related context after visual encoding, such as Causal Cross-Attention Masks (CCAM) used in vision-language alignment \citep{videoccam}, Unmasked Video Token Reconstruction during training \citep{internvideo2}, and Spatial-Temporal Convolution (STC) connector applied after frozen visual encoder \citep{videollama2}.
 Performance of Qwen2-VL on \ours suggests that explicitly incorporating temporal-aware positional encoding like M-RoPE is likely essential for enhancing MFMs' visual temporal reasoning capabilities.
-Future improvements in open-source models could benefit from adopting similar strategies to close the gap between the open-source and proprietary models. \paragraph{Existing models are limited to understanding events that are interpretable in $\le 8$ frames.} We assess four MFMs' performance across different number of frames on \ours, as illustrated in Figure \ref{fig:across_model_benchmarks}.
+Future improvements in open-source models could benefit from adopting similar strategies to close the gap between the open-source and proprietary models. \paragraph{Existing models are limited to understanding events that are interpretable in $\le 8$ frames.} We assess four MFMs' performance across different number of frames on \ours, as illustrated in Figure \ref{fig:findings} (a).
 The consistent improvement in accuracy of human performance suggests that our benchmark rely on the additional frames to convey more temporal information.
 Notably, although models exhibit performance increase transitioning from 1 frame to 8 frames, the performance plateaus beyond this point.
 This suggests that even if models are able to reason the transitions between the frames before 8 frames, they cannot utilize the additional temporal information obtained by the added frames.
 Therefore, we conclude that the overall performance of the four MFMs remain suboptimal in their visual temporal reasoning capabilities, and there is still room for improvements in MFMs' ability to leverage the additional information on the frame transitions introduced by added frames.